Zulian Region, Venezuela: History

 The name of the region refers to the Zulia River, which runs through Colombian lands under the name of Batatas and flows into the Catatumbo River, but there is no consensus on the origin of the word Zulia.

 The territory of Zulia was sighted in 1499 by an expedition commanded by Alonso de Ojeda.
-During the Spanish Colony, its lands were part of the Province of Venezuela until 1676, when they were added to the Province of Merida, later known as the Holy Spirit of Maracaibo.
+During the Spanish Colony, its lands were part of the Province of Venezuela until 1676, when they were added to the Province of Mérida, later known as the Holy Spirit of Maracaibo.
 By 1786, this covered the territories of Zulia, Apure, Barinas, Táchira, Mérida and Trujillo.

 In the times of Gran Colombia since 1824 it was called the department of Zulia.
 When the Great Colombian Union disappeared in 1830, Maracaibo became one of the 11 (eleven) Provinces of Venezuela.

 In 1881 by disposition of the federal government the state of Falcon-Zulia was formed where it was definitively configured with its status of autonomous state on April 1, 1890, when the Congress decreed the separation of the state of Falcon-Zulia.

 Geography

-It is located in the extreme northwest and is bordered to the north by the Caribbean Sea, to the east by Falcon, Lara and Trujillo, to the southeast by Merida, to the south by Tachira and to the west, from the Guajira Peninsula to the mountains of Perijá, with the sister country of Colombia.
-With 63 100 km² it is the fifth largest state and with 6 893 995 inhabitants in 2019, the most populated.
+The Zulian Region is located in the extreme northwest and is bordered to the north by the Caribbean Sea, to the east by Falcon, Lara and Trujillo, to the southeast by Mérida, to the south by Tachira and to the west, from the Guajira Peninsula to the mountains of Perijá, with the country of Colombia.
+With 63,100 km2 it is the fifth largest state and with 6,893,995 inhabitants in 2019, the most populated.